 What we liked about the route

-- A short Camino de Santiago route can be done as a part of a holiday or over a long weekend.
+- A short Camino de Santiago route that can be done over a long weekend.

 - The English Way is a perfect option for first-time pilgrims, it gives a good idea about walking the Camino.
 After completing it you can decide whether you like it or not before planning to walk one of the longer routes.

-- It’s a quiet route with not too many people.
+- It’s a quiet route with not many people.

-- There are no big cities or industrial areas on the way more of the countryside scenery and forest.
+- There are no big cities or industrial areas.

 What we didn’t like